Ulster Volunteers: Before World War I

 By 1912, the Irish Parliamentary Party (IPP), an Irish nationalist party which sought devolution (Home Rule) for Ireland, held the balance of power in the Parliament of the United Kingdom.
 In April 1912, Prime Minister H. H. Asquith introduced the third Home Rule Bill.
 Previous Home Rule Bills had fallen, the first rejected by the House of Commons, the second because of the veto power of the Tory-dominated House of Lords, however since the crisis caused by the Lords' rejection of the "People's Budget" of 1909 and the subsequent passing of the Parliament Act, the House of Lords had seen their powers to block legislation diminished and so it could be expected that this Bill would (eventually) become law.
 Home Rule was popular in all of Ireland apart from the northeast of Ulster.
-While Catholics were the majority in most of Ireland, Protestants were the majority in Ulster and in Great Britain.
+While Catholics were the majority in most of Ireland, Protestants were the majority in the six counties that became Northern Ireland as well as in Great Britain.
 Many Ulster Protestants feared being governed by a Catholic-dominated parliament in Dublin and losing their local supremacy and strong links with Britain.